MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 - **DecisionSystemBios_RS3**  The total DecisionSystemBios objects targeting the next release of Windows on this device.
 - **DecisionTest_RS1**  An ID for the system, calculated by hashing hardware identifiers.
 - **InventoryApplicationFile**  The count of the number of this particular object type present on this device.
-- **InventoryLanguagePack**  The count of InventoryLanguagePack objects present on this machine.
+- **InventoryLanguagePack**  The count of the number of this particular object type present on this device.
 - **InventoryMediaCenter**  The count of the number of this particular object type present on this device.
 - **InventorySystemBios**  The count of the number of this particular object type present on this device.
 - **InventoryTest**  The count of the number of this particular object type present on this device.